In the most basic sense, the LIT Strength Machine is really just a water rower with anchor points for attaching resistance bands.

 Moving on- with the LIT Strength Machine, you can purchase in a few different bundles depending on what accessories you want.

-The machine alone costs about $1750 and with that, you also get a tablet holder, a set of handles, a pair of 20 lb resistance bands, and a pair of ankle cuffs.
+The machine alone costs about $1700 and with that, you also get a tablet holder, a set of handles, and pair of 20 lb resistance bands.

 - High-end water rower